thenewdesertoutpost/newdesertoutpost.github.io/pages/join.md

 New Desert Outpost is a diverse collection of people from a variety of backgrounds and ages.
 Most of our campers come in through referrals, but we're always open to meeting people to help our camp thrive.

+Learn more about us and the camp in our [Camper Guide](/pages/camper_guide/).

 Want to connect?
 Find us on [facebook](https://www.facebook.com/newdesertoutpost)

 # Camping with us

 It's important that we create a community -- not just a camp -- and all campers play an important role in this.
-Learn more about us, our camp and amenities in our [Camper Guide](/pages/camper_guide/).

 (updated in 2019 -- might change for future burns)